Andrea Cristina Mercado

 Andrea Cristina Mercado is the daughter of South American immigrants, the mother of two young girls, and the Campaign Director at the National Domestic Worker Alliance.
 Andrea was an organizer at Mujeres Unidas y Activas (MUA), a grassroots Latina immigrant women’s organization in the San Francisco Bay Area, for eight years.
 At MUA she led the California Domestic Worker Coalition, which successfully passed a statewide Domestic Worker Bill of Rights into law and co-founded the National Domestic Workers Alliance.

 Andrea has appeared in the New York Times, Breitbart, Washington Post and on CNN en Espanol, Univision, MSNBC All in with Chris Hayes, and several international television news programs.
 She has served on the boards of the Bay Area Immigrant Rights Coalition, DataCenter: Research for Justice, and Hand in Hand: the Domestic Employers Association.
 Andrea holds a B.A. from Brown University.
 She speaks English, Spanish and Portuguese and is based in South Florida.

-For speaking engagement opportunities for other spokespeople, please contact Andrea directly at email@example.com.
+For speaking engagement opportunities, please contact Andrea directly at email@example.com.